-Christ’s blood flowing through me.
-A deeper truth, a more essential reality that goes beyond what people can perceive.
-Whether others recognize I am Korean or not, I am.
+Christ’s blood flows through me.
+It’s a deeper, more essential reality than what people can perceive.
+Whether others can see it or not, I belong to Christ.
+Similarly, whether others recognize I am Korean or not (or am Scandinavian, English and German or not), I am.
 It’s in my blood.
-Whether my face looks it or not, whether I successfully form sentences in Korean or not, it’s inside me.
+Whether my face looks it or not, whether I can speak the language or not, that blood is inside me.

 I started to tear up as a burden was lifted off me, a burden that I hadn’t even realized was there.
 I didn’t have to prove myself.

 When I finally turned towards the woman and asked her in Korean, “Are you Korean?” she gasped and covered her mouth, saying something to effect of, “Oh my goodness, how do you know how to speak Korean?”